r7uaz0n/jekyll-now/_posts/2017-12-6-Wednesday-December-6th.md

 ## Today I learned (#TIL):

-- LA is in fire.
+- LA is on fire.

 - It has been a while since my last blog post.
 Not to say that I have stopped learning but have been more focused on my first semester of teaching at a university.
 I have been attending various meetups from hardware hacking to creative coding.
 I've expanded my network and made some new friends through these channels.